Distance education: Benefits

-The high cost of education affects students in higher education, to which distance education may be an alternative in order to provide some relief.
+The high cost of education affects students in higher education, and distance education may be an alternative in order to provide some relief.
 Distance education has been a more cost-effective form of learning, and can sometimes save students a significant amount of money as opposed to traditional education.
 Distance education may be able to help to save students a considerable amount financially by removing the cost of transportation.
 In addition, distance education may be able to save students from the economic burden of high-priced course textbooks.
 Many textbooks are now available as electronic textbooks, known as e-textbooks, which can offer digital textbooks for a reduced price in comparison to traditional textbooks.
 Also, the increasing improvements in technology have resulted in many school libraries having a partnership with digital publishers that offer course materials for free, which can help students significantly with educational costs.

 Within the class, students are able to learn in ways that traditional classrooms would not be able to provide.
 It is able to promote good learning experiences and therefore, allow students to obtain higher satisfaction with their online learning.
 For example, students can review their lessons more than once according to their needs.
 Students can then manipulate the coursework to fit their learning by focusing more on their weaker topics while breezing through concepts that they already have or can easily grasp.
 When course design and the learning environment are at their optimal conditions, distance education can lead students to higher satisfaction with their learning experiences.
 Studies have shown that high satisfaction correlates to increased learning.
-For those in a healthcare or mental health distance learning programme, online-based interactions have the potential to foster deeper reflections and discussions of client issues as well as a quicker response to client issues, since supervision happens on a regular basis and is not limited to a weekly supervision meeting.
+For those in a healthcare or mental health distance learning program, online-based interactions have the potential to foster deeper reflections and discussions of client issues as well as a quicker response to client issues, since supervision happens on a regular basis and is not limited to a weekly supervision meeting.
 This also may contribute to the students feeling a greater sense of support, since they have ongoing and regular access to their instructors and other students.